 Damage to equipment

-Cleaning equipment travels and is used almost daily, including vacuum cleaners, polishers, specialized cleaning machines, etc. If it is damaged during shipping, on the job site, or in your office, you should take precautions to avoid paying for all damages.
+Cleaning equipment is used and transported almost daily, including vacuum cleaners, polishers, specialized cleaning machines, etc. If it is damaged during shipping, on the job site, or in your office, you should take precautions to avoid paying for all damages.

 What type of insurance can you take out?